 Therefore, the Review and Rank Panel has discretion to alter the ranking of new projects that have applied for DV Bonus funding in order to protect programs that have a higher priority for the community and that would otherwise appear lower than the DV Bonus projects on the Priority Listing.
 For example, HMIS and Coordinated Entry projects are sometimes automatically ranked at the bottom of Tier 1, but it may be undesirable to rank these projects at the very bottom of Tier 1, because the bottom projects in Tier 1 could be moved to the top of Tier 2 (and become vulnerable to losing funding) if a DV Bonus project is ranked in Tier 1 and then fails to receive DV Bonus funding.
 To prevent this type of problem, the Review and Rank Panel may adjust the rank of DV Bonus projects as needed.

+5. PROJECTS WITH NEW SUBRECIPIENTS or direct recipients

+A project that receives funding directly from HUD through the CoC is called a “direct recipient.”
+Some direct recipients may delegate some or all of the duties in their contracts to “subrecipients.”
+These subrecipients may change from year to year.

+If a project changes its subrecipient(s) in a way that shifts the funding for less than 60% of the project’s total CoC award, then the subrecipient will still be scored as a renewal project.

+However, if a project changes its subrecipient(s) in a way that shifts the funding for at least 60% of the project’s total CoC award, or if the direct recipient for a project changes, then the project will be scored as a new project in the local competition, and the project will be treated exactly as if it were applying for funding for the first time.
+Because most of the funding is being absorbed by a new entity that was not responsible for the project’s prior performance, it would not make sense to score that entity based on prior results.
+Note that for regulatory reasons, the project will still fill out a renewal project application form in e-snaps, no matter how much money is re-assigned.

+For example, suppose ACME Services, Inc. is the direct recipient for a $100,000 grant called ACME Housing.
+ACME has two subrecipients: Beneficent Beds ($70,000) and Copious Care ($10,000).
+If ACME cancels both contracts and begins managing the $80,000 in subrecipient funds more directly, then ACME Housing would be scored as a new project, because at least 60% of the grant has been reassigned.
+On the other hand, if ACME leaves the Beneficent Beds contract alone and only reassigns the $10,000 Copious Care contract to Dauntless Dens, then ACME Housing would still be scored as a renewal project, because less than 60% of the grant was reassigned.
+In either case, ACME Housing will fill out a renewal project application in e-snaps.

-5. UNSCORED PROJECTS
+6. UNSCORED PROJECTS